 Do your research

 Take the time to chat with friends, family, and neighbors about the renovation work they have done, and the challenges they have faced during the process.
 Having a wealth of information from homeowners who have been in your shoes can be invaluable in the planning process, and this information may alter your end plan.
-Check out our 17 smarter renovation and home improvement tips to get started.
+All contractors wish first-time home buyers knew these secrets.

 Be a smart packer